p-stachyra/p-stachyra.github.io/_posts/2024-02-25-ASR-Whisper-Translator.md

-Now, having an initial overview of the sound we will be analyzing with Whisper, let's define a class for the translator and see what features can be extracted with Whisper.
+Now, having an initial overview of the sound we will be analyzing with the ASR model, let's define a class for the translator and see what features can be extracted with Whisper.

 ```python